 Others gain and lose substantial weight leaving excess skin and sometimes stretch marks.
 In this case, the skin has lost its ability to contract over the smaller abdomen.
 To re-gain a youthful tummy, it must be removed.

 Still others have had hysterectomies, c-sections, or other pelvic surgery and have an unsightly scar that bulges.
-The tummy tuck is a great option for all of the above problems.
+This procedure is a great option for all the above problems.

-There are two types of tummy tuck: the full tummy tuck and the mini tummy tuck.
+There are two types of this procedure: the full tummy tuck and the mini tummy tuck.

 The mini tummy tuck is for those that need minimal skin tightened, are wanting to get rid of stretch marks low on the abdomen or need a scar revision and tightening from previous surgery.

 If you have ever said, “I would get a tummy tuck if they could do my hysterectomy, gall bladder, or hernia at the same time,” this is your lucky day.
-In conjunction with the gynecologists, we perform many hysterectomy/tummy tuck combinations.
+In conjunction with the gynecologists, we perform many combined procedure.
 Hernias and gall bladders are also done in conjunction saving anesthesia and recovery time.